casimirohik/secure-notes-app/README.md

-# 🛡️ SecureNoteX
+# 🛡️ SecureNoteApp

 > Your private notes.
 Encrypted, always.

-SecureNoteX is a sleek and secure note-taking web app that encrypts your notes using AES encryption.
+SecureNoteAppp is a sleek and secure note-taking web app that encrypts your notes using AES encryption.
 Designed with modern UI/UX and built with React, TailwindCSS, and CryptoJS, it offers a simple but effective way to store private data securely — all in the browser.

 Password: "password"